 Under the bill, the BPU, in consultation with the Department of Environmental Protection (DEP) and the Secretary of Agriculture, would be required to develop siting criteria for grid supply solar facilities and net metered solar facilities greater than five megawatts in size.
 The bill would establish certain general goals for the siting criteria, as enumerated in subsection a. of section 6 of the bill.
-The bill would also establish certain areas of the State on which grid supply solar facilities are not to be constructed, unless give special authorization by the BPU, in consultation with the DEP or the

-Secretary of Agriculture, as appropriate.
-These areas would include Green Acres lands, the Pinelands preservation area, the Highlands preservation area, wetlands, certain forested lands, and certain prime agricultural lands.
+The bill would also establish certain areas of the State on which grid supply solar facilities and net metered solar facilities greater than five megawatts in size are not to be constructed, unless given special authorization by the BPU, in consultation with the DEP or the Secretary of Agriculture, as appropriate.
+These areas - enumerated in subsections c. through e. of section 6 of the bill - would include Green Acres lands, designated forested areas and the preservation area in the pinelands area, the Highlands preservation area, wetlands, certain forested lands, and preserved farmland.